Le risposte alle domande sul MacLe domande sul Mac

 A column with this flag is reportes even if empty.

-When column is mandatory, empty values are mapped tofalse
+When column is mandatory, empty values are mapped to false/"false()".

 JSON converter writes number if the value only contains [0-9].